infiniteflight/infiniteflight-docs/developer-reference/live-api/aircraft-liveries.md

 Retrieve a list of all liveries for an aircraft model.

-⚠️ Important Notice
+⚠️

-: This API is intended for simulated flight only and must not be used in real-world flight situations
+: This API is intended for simulated flight only and must not be used in real-world flight situations.

 ## Resource